The Complaint of Mars: A Valentine's Day Poem

 Upon thy day, er sonne gan up-sprynge."

 To further support the link between birds and romance, "there is the well-known folk belief that birds were supposed to choose their mates on Saint Valentine's and that human beings thought they must follow this example in choosing their own lovers".
-Chaucer did not employ this bird allergy only in The Complaint of Mars, but also his other romantic poem Parlement of Foules, which was often read on Saint Valentine's.
+Chaucer did not employ this bird allegory only in The Complaint of Mars, but also his other romantic poem Parlement of Foules, which was often read on Saint Valentine's.